How to make labels Fridge Friendly

 Label tips for refrigerated products

 You need to make an impact with the design of your labels, especially if your bottles are on display in shop or café fridges.
-It’s also important to find the right label for your products and get the positioning right (see links at the bottom of this article for help).
+It’s also important to find the right label for your products and to get the positioning right (see links at the bottom of this article for help).

 Don’t forget to make sure your labels contain all the required information if you’re selling your products to the public (link below).